Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Motor Brake Control

-Some versions of the M23CL have a motor holding brake solenoid fitted (all prototpyes, and model numbers ending in "B")
+Some versions of the M23CL have a motor holding brake solenoid fitted (all prototypes, and model numbers ending in "B")

 If a brake is present the M23CL will disable it when the motors are enabled (M17 and enable it when the motors are disabled (M18).